iJackWilson/HackTheBox-Writeups/Poison.md

 6003/tcp open  X11     (access denied)
 Service Info: OS: FreeBSD; CPE: cpe:/o:freebsd:freebsd
 ```
-There's a good amount of services, but let's start by visiting the web interface which shows an input box used to view files.
+There's a good amount of services running, but let's start by visiting the web interface which shows an input box used to view files.
 This is unrestricted so entering `/etc/passwd` will allow us to view this file and enumerate users.

 ![Homepage](https://github.com/iJackWilson/HackTheBox-Writeups/blob/master/Images/Poison/Homepage.png?raw=true)